stesta/stesta.github.io/services/index.markdown

 			<i class="pull-left icon-rocket"></i>
 			<div class="content-boxes-in-v4">
 				<h2>Administration</h2>
-				<p> Do you just need a little help setting up your website or do you want to completely offload all of technical administration?
+				<p> Do you just need a little help setting up your website or do you want to completely offload all of the technical administration?
 Are you confused about your cloud services like Windows Azure or Amazon's EC2?
 Maybe DNS is causing problems?
-Perhaps you need some education on how to configure your own on-premise server?
-We have the deep technical to help solve these problems and take away the pain of the technical challenges associated with your web properties.</p>
+Perhaps you need some guidance on how to configure your own on-premise server?
+We have the deep knowledge to help solve these problems and take away the pain of the technical challenges associated with your web properties.</p>
 				<!--<a href="#">Learn More</a>-->
 			</div>
 		</div>